A Guide to Sole Trader Accounting

 Setting up a Sole Trader Business

 When starting a business as a sole trader, you’ll need to register your business with HMRC.
-You’ll also need to decide whether you’ll use the cash or accrual accounting basis.
+You’ll also need to decide whether to use the cash or accrual accounting basis.
 We will walk you through the process.

 Registering with HMRC